jasegehring/kite_0.46/README.md

 returns mismatch t2g and fasta files to the specified directories

 #### `make_mismatch_map(FeatureDict)`
-This function returns all sample tags and and their single base mismatches (hamming distance 1) as an OrderedDict object.
+This function returns all sample tags and and their single base mismatches (Hamming distance 1) as an OrderedDict object.
 The number of elements in the object is (k=the length of the Feature Barocdes)*(3=altnerative base pairs for each base)*(N=number of Feature Barocdes) + (N=number of Feature Barcode sequences).
 For the 10x example dataset, 17 Feature Barcodes of length k=15 are used.
 These yield 15x3x17+17=782 entries in the OrderedDict object.

 FeatureDict: a Python dictionary with Feature Barcode name : Feature Barcode sequence as key:value pairs